To all of you pregnant mommies out there:

 This is the Christian-nurse-mama side of me that is coming out to write on this topic, and I am prayerful that my viewpoint is both accurate and encouraging to any of you dealing with fears or concerns regarding this subject.

-Currently, I am 25 weeks pregnant, and little man is due in early December.
+Currently, I am 25 weeks pregnant, and Little Man is due in early December.
 I live in Florida.
-And unfortunately, my state is now a place where an individual could contract the Zika virus.
+And unfortunately, my state is now a place where an individual can contract the Zika virus.

 We have all seen the news reports and heard the statistics.
 We have seen images of the poor babies affected by the Zika virus and all of us have wondered at their future quality of life.
 Our hearts have ached for the mothers and fathers who had dreamt of healthy children and who are now embarking into the unknown world of birth defects.
 And each of us has quietly begged God, “Please, don’t let it happen to my baby.”

 I cannot imagine the emotions and challenges faced daily by the countless families who love and raise children challenged with this and other birth defects.
 These families have my respect, my admiration, and my prayers.
 Truly, it requires a level of grace that comes from God.
 These families are heroes.
 When I worked as a pediatric RN, I was constantly amazed by the self-sacrifice required of these parents.
-They daily meet the needs that their children’s medical challenges bring.
+They daily met the needs of their children – including medical challenges.
 Surely, they have attained a level of love that I could only hope to reach one day.
 They constantly forfeit their own needs and wants for their children; and mostly, these sacrifices are unseen and unacknowledged.
 To the mama who knows this daily walk, I salute you; and I pray for you.
 You are amazing.

 For the rest of us, who are in the stage of dreams and hopes – waiting to hold our babes in our arms, this post is for you…